 Assessing Reasonable Accommodation Needs

 Your company needs to assess reasonable accommodation needs so that you are relatively prepared to implement them.
-Conducting a needs assessment can entail directly involving the persons with disabilities so that you can implement accommodations specific to their needs.
+Conducting a needs assessment can entail directly involving the people with disabilities so that you can implement accommodations specific to their needs.

 Your company can use a needs assessment form during the hiring process.
-You should tailor the form to have particular questions that help you understand the accommodation needs you will have to meet if you onboard the persons with disabilities.
+You should tailor the form to have particular questions that help you understand the accommodation needs you will have to meet if you onboard the employees with disabilities.

 Types of Reasonable Accommodations